aninditadash/java_basics/README.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20250714182833376232/java_jit_compiler.jpg" width=600 />
 <br/>

-Memory storages available with JVM
-JVM consists of a few memory storages as mentioned below:

-Class(Method) Area: stores class-level data of every class such as the runtime constant pool, field, and method data, and the code for methods.
-Heap: Objects are created or objects are stored.
-It is used to allocate memory to objects during run time.
-Stack: stores data and partial results which will be needed while returning value for method and performing dynamic linking Program Counter Register: stores the address of the Java virtual machine instruction currently being executed.
-Native Method Stack: stores all the native methods used in the application.

----

 ## **Variables and Methods in Java**

 ### **Instance Variables**

-- Also known as non-static variables and are declared in a class outside of any method, constructor, or block.
+- non-static variables and are declared in a class outside of any method, constructor, or block.
-- Created when an object of the class is created and destroyed when the object is destroyed.
+- Created when an object of the class is created and destroyed when the object is destroyed (same for static variables).
-- Unlike local variables, we may use access specifiers for instance variables.
-If we do not specify any access specifier, then the default access specifier will be used.
 - Initialization of an instance variable is not mandatory.
 Its default value is dependent on the data type of variable.
 - For String it is null, for float it is 0.0f, for int it is 0, for Wrapper classes like Integer it is null, etc.
 - Scope of instance variables are throughout the class except the static contexts.
-- Instance variables can be accessed only by creating objects.
-- Instance variables can be initialized using constructors while creating an object.
+- accessed only by creating objects, and can be initialized using constructors while creating an object.
 - Instance blocks can be used to initialize instance variables.

 ### **Static Variables**

-- Also known as class variables and are declared similarly to instance variables, but declared using static keyword.
+- class variables and are declared similarly to instance variables, but declared using static keyword.
 - We can only have one copy of a static variable per class.
-- Static variables are created at the start of program execution and destroyed automatically when execution ends.
 - Initialization of a static variable is similar to instance variables.
 - When accessing a static variable through an object, compiler will show a warning message, but will replace the object name with the class name automatically.
 - Static variables cannot be declared locally inside an instance method.